lai2301/cloudflaremon/README.md

 ### 2. Set Up Heartbeat Clients

-Choose a client script from the `examples/` directory and configure it on your internal services.
+Choose a client script from the `heartbeat-clients` directory and configure it on your internal services.

 #### Option A: Using Bash Script

-1. Copy `examples/heartbeat-client.sh` to your server
+1. Copy `heartbeat-clientsheartbeat-client.sh` to your server
 2. Edit the configuration variables (WORKER_URL, SERVICE_ID, API_KEY)
 3. Make it executable: `chmod +x heartbeat-client.sh`
 4. Test it: `./heartbeat-client.sh`
-5. Schedule it with cron (see `examples/crontab.example`)
+5. Schedule it with cron (see `heartbeat-clientscrontab.example`)

 #### Option B: Using Python Script

-1. Copy `examples/heartbeat-client.py` to your server
+1. Copy `heartbeat-clientsheartbeat-client.py` to your server
 2. Edit the configuration variables
 3. Make it executable: `chmod +x heartbeat-client.py`
 4. Install requests: `pip install requests`